A Closer Look

 2006 - The Friends of Riverside Park, a 501(c)3 organization, was established with a mission to revitalize and promote Janesville’s historical and scenic Riverside Park.

-They were, and still are, a passionate group, along with all the members, and continue the good work of preserving and beautifying Riverside Park.
+They all were, and still are, a passionate group and continue the good work of preserving and beautifying Riverside Park.

 Currently, Bill Truman serves as President of the organization, Tasha Calkins Laveen as Vice President, Sandy Hendricks, Treasurer, Judy Deroiser, Secretary, Art Boehning, Dave Cress and Jim Schmeling are all board members.

 Each year, except for this year of 2020, people can attend music festivals where the Lion’s Club grills deliciously seasoned chicken, Wildflower Walks, Hay Wagon Rides, Turkey Trots and many other fun community events.